 Yoga–at least on the Eight-Limbed path–is a practice that is primarily devoted to having restraint over the changes and fluctuations of the mind, so that you can regulate and focus it, put identification with it aside, be your True Self, and become Liberated.

-In your practice, the main goal, and focus, is to gain control of this powerful tool and resource for liberation and happiness so that you can effectively use it to steer you on your journey towards freedom from suffering caused by ignorance, attachment, aversion/hatred, false-self-identification, and/or fear associated with the common entrapments and distractions that are present in the external world (and in your perception/experience of it).
+In your Eight-Limbed Yoga practice, the main goal, or aim, is to gain control of one of the most powerful tools and resources that you possess so that you can effectively use it to steer your body-mind on your journey towards freedom from suffering caused by ignorance, attachment, aversion/hatred, false-self-identification, and/or fear associated with the common entrapments and distractions that are present in the external world (and in your perception/experience of it).

-In Yoga, the mind, in its totality is referred to as citta.
-And within the totality of your citta are three main parts: 1) ahamkara, or ego-mind (our sense of “I”), 2) buddhi, or the intellectual discerning mind, and 3) manas, the desiring mind that is attracted to, and by, things in the external world.
+In Yoga, the mind, in its totality, is referred to as citta.
+And within the totality of your citta are three main parts: 1) ahamkara, or ego-mind (your sense of “I”), 2) buddhi, or the intellectual discerning mind, and 3) manas, the desiring mind that is attracted to, and by, things in the external world.

-As you move through your days, it is a good idea to always remember that “[a]s the mind, so the person; bondage or liberation are in your mind,” (Sri Swami Satchidananda).
-And what this essentially means is that you are best served, therefore, doing your best to become aware of what you are using your mind to create both within you, as well as, by extension, in your external world (through your perceptions and Karmas–actions that have a cause and effect in the world) at all times.
+As you move through your days, it is a good idea to always remember that “[a]s the mind, so the person; bondage or liberation are in your mind” (Sri Swami Satchidananda).
+And what this essentially means is that you are best served doing what is needed to become aware of what you are using your mind to create both within you, as well as, by extension, in your external world (through your perceptions and Karmas–actions that have a cause and effect in the world) at all times.

-So, with that brief overview in mind (pun accepted), this is your focus of practice for the week.
+So, with that brief overview in mind (pun accepted), this is your focus of practice for the week:

 2 Seconds At A Time Mindfulness Practice